olzhasar/olzhasar.github.io/content/posts/stop-working-for-outsourcing-companies.md

 ## WTF is refactoring?

 Do you perform regular refactoring in your projects?
-You will probably lack time for this working for outsourcing companies.
-Because the feature log is too large, and the last thing that your boss and their clients want to pay you for is a mysterious activity that brings no tangible additional value.
+You will probably lack time for this working for an outsourcing company.
+The feature log is always too large, and the last thing that your boss and their clients want to pay you for is a mysterious activity that brings no tangible additional value.

 ## Monotonicity